Menominee, Michigan: Railroad

 Currently, the railroad lines serving the twin cities only offer freight service as provided by the Escanaba and Lake Superior Railroad.

 The Milwaukee Road railroad began passenger service to Menominee station in 1903.
-That year they constructed a rail passenger depot, running frequent trips between Menominee and Ellis Junction (now Crivitz).
+That year they constructed a rail passenger depot on Fourth Avenue, running frequent trips between Menominee and Ellis Junction (now Crivitz).
 They shared the station tracks with the Wisconsin & Michigan Railway.
 The passenger ridership dropped significantly by 1920 causing the Milwaukee Road to abandon service to the Menominee station in May 1927 and after that closed the station.
 The Wisconsin and Michigan Railroad continued their freight service to 1938.

 The Chicago and Northwestern Railroad also had a freight and passenger station on 7th Street in town.
 Passenger service to the C&NW station ended on July 16, 1969.

 The Milwaukee Road railroad passenger station is located at 219 West Fourth Avenue.
 The station was built in 1903 originally as a part of the Menominee Branch Railroad Company (chartered July 2, 1883).
 Currently under private ownership.